Ehabmohamad/ENSE452-IhabMohamad/ElevatorControlSystemFinalProject/readme.md

 # Elevator Control System

-Link to the YOUTUBE Vieo for the demo https://www.youtube.com/watch?v=QGCwXBBeATc
+Link to the YOUTUBE Video for the demo https://www.youtube.com/watch?v=QGCwXBBeATc

 ## Overview